-On October 5 of every year, people all over the world celebrate World Teacher’s Day.
-This day commemorates the efforts of teachers and educations systems worldwide in helping children to learn.
+On October 5 of every year, people worldwide celebrate World Teacher’s Day.
+This day commemorates the efforts of teachers and education systems worldwide in helping children to learn.
 Every year, a variety of activities are held across the world on this day.
-In India, for example, schools hold awareness campaigns about how important it is for children to have access to education, and there are also special movie screenings that focus on education.
+In India, for example, schools hold awareness campaigns about how important it is for children to have access to education.
+There are also special movie screenings that focus on education.

 How World Teacher’s Day started

 The United Nations Education, Scientific, and Cultural Organization (UNESCO) have declared October 5 as World Teachers’ Day to acknowledge the critical role of teachers in our lives by improving their status and ensuring that their governments respect them, employers, colleagues, and society at large.
 This day was proposed by former Indian President A P J Abdul Kalam in 2002.
 He was a reputed scientist who later became the 11th president of India from 2002 to 2007.

 The day commemorated the anniversary of A P J Abdul Kalam’s birth on October 15, 1931, and he celebrated his birthday by campaigning for literacy.
 On his birthday in 2015, UNESCO declared October 5 as World Teachers’ Day after its executive council ratified a resolution proposed by India’s Permanent Delegation to UNESCO.

 World Teacher’s Day is celebrated worldwide to honor teachers and promote the teaching profession worldwide.
 In this regard, UNESCO organizes various events yearly, including seminars, grand award ceremonies, etc. It also responds actively to needs identified during these events, such as strengthening teacher education programs, providing teachers with more access to educational information, etc.

 The event is celebrated in over 100 countries worldwide, including India, Bangladesh, Sri Lanka, Thailand, Mexico, and Turkey.